Jasonette/documentation/docs/composition.md

 ##■ Mix remote and local imports

-You can do all kinds of things when you combine the remote import approach with the local import.
+You can do all kinds of things when you combine remote import with local import.

 Let's revisit the above example: